mac-n/mac-n.github.io/index.md

 ## Abstract

 This paper introduces a neural network architecture that maintains interpretability during training while achieving competitive or superior performance on specific sequential prediction tasks.
 The Pattern Predictive Network (PPN) uses learned pattern dictionaries and prediction-error based routing to create transparent information flow throughout the network.
 In tests against standard neural architectures, the base PPN achieved a 76% reduction in prediction error on chaotic sequence data while maintaining interpretable internal representations.
-A hierarchical variant demonstrated a 32% improvement on pattern memory tasks, though with performance trade-offs that were clearly observable through the architecture's inherent transparency.
+A hierarchical variant demonstrated a 32% improvement on pattern memory tasks, though with performance trade-offs on other data types.
 These results suggest that the traditional trade-off between neural network performance and interpretability may not be fundamental, and demonstrate the feasibility of designing neural networks that are transparent by construction rather than requiring post-hoc interpretation methods.

 ## 1. Introduction